 As one of the chief methods to maintain office productivity, frequent breaks contribute directly to increased workplace motivation.
 During those moments when you find yourself mentally, or physically, banging your head against your desk in pure frustration, take a break and return to your desk with a clear mind and a motivated work ethic.

 This step is contingent on your ability to wear headphones or listen to music at your desk, but here’s what we will say: music has a transformative effect on a workplace environment.
 Especially if you can lose yourself in the rhythm of your favorite album, you’ll be amazed at how fast time can fly, and how much you can accomplish.
 Playing music while you work is one of the easiest, fastest ways to transform overall productivity.

-You’ll be amazed at the difference that a chance of scenery can make!
+You’ll be amazed at the difference that a change in scenery can make!
 Obviously, not everyone can change their environment at will.
-If you work in a laboratory or a more regimented place of business, this step will be more difficult to fulfill.
-However, if you can take phone calls in the hallway, migrate your laptop to a different desk for an hour, even read through reports on a bench outdoors, you’ll be changing up your view long enough to gain a fresh perspective.
+If you work somewhere like a hospital or pharmacy, this step will be more difficult to fulfill.
+However, if you can take phone calls in the hallway, migrate your laptop to a different desk for an hour or even read through reports on a bench outdoors, you’ll be changing up your view long enough to gain a fresh perspective.